Omineca Mining and Metals (CVE:OMM) Stock Price Down 14.3% – Should You Sell?

-Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report)’s stock price traded down 14.3% during trading on Friday .
+Shares of Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report) traded down 14.3% during mid-day trading on Saturday .
 The stock traded as low as C$0.06 and last traded at C$0.06.
-352,500 shares changed hands during mid-day trading, an increase of 44% from the average session volume of 244,758 shares.
+352,500 shares were traded during trading, an increase of 44% from the average session volume of 244,758 shares.
 The stock had previously closed at C$0.07.

 Omineca Mining and Metals Stock Performance